GyulyVGC/sniffnet/README.md

 If you are still not able to see any packet statistic, then it probably means that you are just not receiving packets from the network: surf the web to receive some packets.

-### Other errors

-Other errors, not previously listed, may occur seldom.

-Most of such errors are due to the unwrapping of ```Result<T>```, which may exceptionally contain the ```Err``` value.

-This may happen in one of the following situations: activation of a pcap ```Capture``` handle, retrieval of network adapters list through pcap, selection of the default device through pcap, creation of the output file, cloning of the output file handle, acquisition of a ```Mutex``` lock, writing of the output file.

-All those exceptional scenarios are managed through calls to the ```expect()``` method, providing textual feedback to the user on the cause of the panic.

 </details>